 Special education has never looked like this.

+Ewan and his friends have much to fight against – inside and out – in order to free the British people.
 But their war is as complex as the characters who fight it.
-Personal challenges aside, how do you defeat a factory-grown army that outnumbers you by at least a million?
+After all, how do you defeat a factory-grown army that outnumbers you by at least a million?
 The answer may lie in an impossible woman rescued by the Guerrillas, who claims to know the secret to destroying New London’s clone factory.

-In an era where fictional representations of neurodiversity and disability are on the rise, Guerrillas goes beyond tokenism and introduces a whole cast of teenagers who think differently, balancing their inbuilt advantages with their personal challenges.
+In an era when fictional representations of neurodiversity and disability are on the rise, Guerrillas goes beyond mere tokenism and introduces a whole cast of teenagers who think differently, balancing their inbuilt advantages with their personal challenges.
+The novel blends increasingly relevant social issues with intense action, and the result is more than a typical underdog tale.
+It is a war story about vulnerable young people trying to be the best they can be, in a world that has never been on their side.

 Copyright © Chris Bonnello 2015-2018